ACCESSING MEDICINES and Clinical Trials in Australia

 Accessing Cancer Medicines in Australia

-Pharmaceutical company BMS has developed a new guide to access to cancer medicine in Australia.
+Pharmaceutical company Bristol-Myers Squibb has developed a new guide to access to cancer medicine in Australia.
 The guide includes information on what it takes to get a new cancer medicine from discovery to patients, and informatioon on how medicines are regulated in Australia.
 There is also a clear explanation on avenues to explore to access new medicines before they are registered on the PBS or approved by the TGA.
 Download or read the pdfs.

 A clinical trial is a research study that helps to determine whether a new